singularitypress/ts-ssr-kit/README.md

 # How the sausage is made

+## Basics.

+There's two apps in this repo, the client-side react app, and a server-side react app; their entry points are `client.tsx` and `server.tsx` respectively.
+We essentially take our react app and pass it into `client.tsx` and `server.tsx` so that each of our webpack configs can build a different bundle file.
+The client one would run on the browser, the server one would run in node and express would take the stringified app and send it to the browser.

 ## 1.
 `matchRoutes` will return an array of routes whose path that match `req.path`.
 Then we map over the routes that match whatever the user has requested and execute the `.loadData` function on that route if it exists.